va3c/va3c.github.io/sample-file-guidelines.md

 Rotation

 * Use the model's grid
-* Supply guidance if not North/Siuth
+* Supply guidance if not North/South

 ## Copyrights
 * For project design: Name and contact information for the architect or designer.
-* For project models: Name and contactac informaton for the modeler.
+* For project models: Name and contact information for the modeler.

 ## License